Skip to content

 • Constraints that keep it from straying outside its domain

-Agents don't replace Claude — they add specialist focus.
-Claude is the engineer running the session.
+Agents don't replace the model — they add specialist focus.
+The model is the engineer running the session.
 Agents are the specialists who review plans and code, and implement self-contained tasks in their domain.

 Two types of agents

 Advisory agents (read-only) — review plans and code, return findings with severity levels.
-They never write files.
-This keeps invocations fast and non-destructive.
+They never write code.
+This keeps invocations fast and non-destructive. (pm is the one advisor that writes anything: it authors PRDs, and nothing else.)

 Implementation agents (read and write) — both review AND implement.
-Claude delegates self-contained implementation tasks to them.
+The model delegates self-contained implementation tasks to them.

 TypeAgents